Personal loan alternatives

 If you're looking for long repayment terms without putting up collateral, a personal loan is one of the better ways to finance a big expense.
 Online lenders typically process applications quickly, giving you the expediency of a short-term loan without the cost.

 Personal loans are commonly used to consolidate debt.
-The loan can bring together all your debt under one lender, ideally lowering your monthly payments and simplifying the repayment process with one monthly statement.
-If you have a lot of outstanding debt, a personal loan can also help you refinance at stronger terms or rates.
+The loan can bring together all your debt under one lender, ideally lowering your rate, monthly payments and simplifying the repayment process with one monthly statement.
+Debt consolidation may not be the best option if you have bad credit, but you may be able to save on interest and fees if you have debt with an interest rate over 36%.

 How do I decide which financing option is best for me?